seanf316/P2-Movie-Buff-Or-Bluff/README.md

     -   #### Colour Scheme

-        -   I wanted the color scheme to be simple but ascetically pleasing.
+        -   I wanted the color scheme to be simple but aesthetically pleasing.
 I chose 4 colors that were implemented across all the site pages and they contrast well together.
         ![Coolors Image](/docs/readme/coolors.png)

     -   #### Typography